Name and location of repository

 Among Wells' most notable works are the five novels and numerous stories comprising the fantasy series The Books of the Raksura.
 The series, which began with the 2011 novel The Cloud Roads, takes place in the lush and varied Three Worlds, and is centered around Moon, a member of the shapeshifting Raksura species.
 Popular and critically-acclaimed, the series was nominated in 2018 for the Hugo Award for Best Series.
 The series ended in 2017 with the novel The Harbors of the Sun.

 In 2017, Wells embarked on a new project, The Murderbot Diaries, an science fiction series about a self-aware cyborg who must reckon with its newfound autonomy as well as its ongoing frustration with the mass of humanity among which it lives and works.
 The first novella in the series, All Systems Red was nominated for the 2018 Philip K. Dick Award and the 2018 Hugo Award for Best Novella.
 It won the 2017 Nebula Award for Best Novella, making Wells the first graduate of TAMU to win a Nebula Award.
 All Systems Red has also won the 2018 Locus Award for Best Novella and a 2018 ALA/YALSA Alex Award.
 The second book in the series, Artificial Condition, was released in May 2018 and won the 2019 Hugo award for Best Novella (another first for Wells, as the first Aggie to win a Hugo Award as an author).
 Subsequent entries in the series include Rogue Protocol (2018), Exit Strategy (2018), Network Effect (2020, the first novel in the series and winner of the 2020 Locus Award for Best SF Novel, the 2021 Nebula award for Best Novel, and the 2021 Hugo Award for Best Novel), and most recently, the novella Fugitive Telemetry (2021).
 The series has been a critical and popular hit, winning the Hugo Award for Best Series in 2021.
+The newest chapter of the series, the novel System Collapse will be released in November 2023.

 Content and structure elements